Skip to content

 So, you’re thinking about making an investment?
 Great!
 But before you dive in headfirst, it’s smart to figure out if it’s actually a good idea.
 That’s where the NPV function in Excel comes in handy.
 NPV stands for Net Present Value, and it’s basically a way of figuring out if the money you’ll make from an investment in the future is worth more than the money you’re spending on it today.
 Think of it like this: a dollar today is worth more than a dollar tomorrow, because you can invest that dollar today and earn interest.
 The NPV function helps you account for that “time value of money” and give you a clear, single number to guide your decision.
 We’ll look at practical examples and how to avoid common pitfalls to become a financial modeling pro.

-See also Parts Of A Excel Spreadsheet
+See also Record Excel Macro

 Table of Contents